csboo/cpptui/README.md

 -   styles
 -   raw mode
 -   alternate screen
--   custom function for resize handling, NOTE: you should lock stdout, stdin if you'd like to use this feature
+-   custom function for resize handling, NOTE: you should lock stdout, stdin when you use this feature, also, doesn't work on Windows

 ### input